18F/federalist-design/research/beta2/beta2_interviewguide.md

 ### About publishing content

 * What are your goals for publishing this content?
-  * public access
-  * academic audience
-  * press and pr
-  * internal departmental access
-  * cross agency access
+  * public access, academic audience, press and pr, internal departmental access, cross agency access
-* How have they met this need before?
+* How have you or your organization met this need before?
 Who works on it?
 * Do you have an approval process for publishing content?
 * Tell me about the timeline and publishing challenges you have encountered when creating a website.
 * Is there anything else that you think we should know?